rob0tster/secret-santa/README.md

 - if not, try again
 - there's definitely a more clever way to do this, but the problem space is small enough we can just brute force a valid pairing

-4. Iterate through each pairing an email the 'gifter' who their 'giftee' is
+4. Iterate through each pairing and emailing the 'gifter' who their 'giftee' is

 ![script main function](/images/core.png)

 ## Gmail

 Gmail lets you use their SMTP server to send emails from your own email for free.
 - all you have to do is supply your creds
-- there may be some account permissions you need to allow

-Fair warning if you want to customize the message further: SMTP formatting is pretty gross, but I wrangled it to send the following
+Fair warning if you want to customize the message further: SMTP formatting is pretty gross, but I wrangled it to send the following:

 ![Gmail Message](/images/gmail.png)